BUYING OR SELLING A BUSINESS

 Buying or selling a business is a complex transaction which should only be undertaken by you in collaboration with your Solicitor and financial advisers.

-Buying or selling a business is a complex and exacting transaction which should only be undertaken by you in collaboration with your Solicitor and financial advisers.
 The initial discussions and agreement as to the purchase price and time line for completion will eventually give way to a detailed forensic examination of the business you intend to buy or sell.
 Thus it is important form the outset, particularly when you are selling a business, to be guided by your Solicitor who can advise on the sale and anticipate what a purchaser/seller will be seeking/furnishing during the transaction.

 Burns Nowlan LLP, retained to advise on the sales of numerous businesses with a combined value of over twenty million euro, have extensive experience in the details sought and documentation required for these transactions.
 Working in association with your Accountants we assure you that our advice will result in the smooth completion of the agreement you have entered into.